Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Background and summary of results

 The aforementioned population inversion is key to the metastable plateau.
-Its origin was however not investigated in Ref.~\onlinecite{Castelnovo2010} and is the subject of the present work.
+Its origin however was not investigated in Ref.~\onlinecite{Castelnovo2010} and is the subject of the present work.
 We find that it ultimately rests on the long-range tail of the Coulomb interaction between monopoles.
 This can be qualitatively understood as being due to the energetic bias in the motion of monopoles in the far field.
 Monopole--antimonopole collision events are subject to a Coulombic charge--charge attraction ($\propto \! r^{-2}$), whereas collisions between a free monopole and a noncontractible pair are subject to weaker charge--dipole interactions ($\propto \! r^{-3}$).
-This leads to a bias that increases the likelihood of free monopoles annihilating (or forming new noncontractible pairs) over their chance of annihilating existing noncontractible pairs via radioactive decay.
+This leads to a bias that increases the likelihood of free monopoles annihilating (or forming new noncontractible pairs) over their chance of annihilating existing noncontractible pairs via monopole-assisted decay.
 Further, since the final temperature in the thermal quenches is much less than all other energy scales in the problem, the system enters a non-hydrodynamic regime where the monopoles move at terminal velocity in the direction of the local force acting on them.
-This allows the system to violate the law of formal kinetics~\cite{Ovchinnikov2000} and exhibit a decay of monopole density parametrically faster than inverse time.
-The combination of the long-range bias and `terminal velocity' motion of free charges leads to a rapid decay of the free monopole density in the system which ultimately causes the population inversion at the root of the finite-density metastable plateau observed in numerical simulations.
+This allows the system to violate the law of formal kinetics~\cite{Ovchinnikov2000} and to exhibit a decay of the free monopole density faster than inverse time.
+The combination of the long-range bias and `terminal velocity' motion of free charges leads to a rapid decay of the free monopole density in the system, leaving behind an excess of noncontractible pairs.
+This is ultimately the linchpin of the finite-density metastable plateau observed in numerical simulations.

 This behaviour is most remarkable.
-By altering the dynamics of what is ultimately a transient regime, spin ice is able to enter a metastable state whose lifetime for experimentally relevant temperatures and system sizes may well exceed any realistically accessible timescales.
+By altering the dynamics of what is ultimately a transient regime, spin ice is able to enter a metastable state whose lifetime for experimentally relevant temperatures and system sizes may well exceed any realistically accessible timescales (of order one year in Fig.~\ref{fig: Coulomb vs dipolar} when expressed in physical units).